Turn your Diners Clubs points into flights by transferring them to your Velocity frequent flyer account.

 American Express Credit Card Offer

 The American Express Velocity Escape Card helps you earn Velocity Points on your everyday purchases.
-Earn 7,500 bonus Velocity points if you spend in the first 3 months.
-Plus $0 annual fee with a low interest rate of 0% p.a. for 12 months on balance transfers.
+Plus, enjoy a $0 annual fee with a low introductory rate on balance transfers.

 - $0 p.a. annual fee